Clive Piercy: Awards, honors, and exhibitions

+In 2023, a retrospective exhibit of Piercy's life and work, "HELLO LA: Clive Piercy - Inside the Mind of a Designer," was mounted at Art Center College of Design.

 Writing

-In 2003, Piercy published Pretty Vacant: The Los Angeles Dingbat Observed (Chronicle Books, 2003), a book of largely black-and-white photographs showcasing the dingbat, a type of vernacular apartment building that was popular in Los Angeles in the 1950s and 1960s, and which was first brought to scholarly attention in Reyner Banham’s book Los Angeles: the Architecture of Four Ecologies.
-Piercy’s book was praised by critics both for its content (his approach was likened to the serial documentary photographs of Ed Ruscha) and its design.
+In 2003, Piercy published Pretty Vacant: The Los Angeles Dingbat Observed (Chronicle Books, 2003), a book of largely black-and-white photographs showcasing the dingbat, a type of vernacular apartment building that was popular in Los Angeles in the 1950s and 1960s, and which was first brought to scholarly attention in Reyner Banham's book Los Angeles: the Architecture of Four Ecologies.
+Piercy's book was praised by critics both for its content (his approach was likened to the serial documentary photographs of Ed Ruscha) and its design.

 Teaching

 Piercy was a professor at Art Center College of Design in Pasadena, California, serving on the faculty of the Graphic Design and Illustration departments.
 “Teaching is a very big part of what I do,” he said.
 “It has fueled my creative soul in a big way.”
 In the 90's, he also taught graphic design at Otis College of Art & Design.

 Piercy himself repeated this advice to students, urging them above all to manifest themselves in their work: "There are plenty of designers in the world; we are doing perfectly well without you.
 But what there is a true lack of is great graphic designers.
 So that is your obligation if you are in this class, to be great.
 And the greatest thing you can do as a designer is have work that is representative of your character, that reflects who you are, that is a manifestation of your taste."